TeaChris/e-tutor/README.md

 #### - **Create Courses**

 Are you an expert in your field?
-Share your knowledge with the world by creating and publishing your own courses on LearnHub.
+Share your knowledge with the world by creating and publishing your own courses on E-Tutor.
 Our platform provides the tools and resources you need to design engaging and effective learning experiences.

 #### - **Earn Revenue**

-As a LearnHub instructor, you have the opportunity to earn revenue based on the popularity and success of your courses.
+As a E-Tutor instructor, you have the opportunity to earn revenue based on the popularity and success of your courses.
 We believe in rewarding educators for their valuable contributions to the learning community.

 #### - **Interactive Teaching Tools**